benoitpas/aoc-2023/README.md

 Part 1 is really simple, just a matter of converting the list of numbers to set and compute the intersection to find the numbers in common.

 Part 2 looks like a good showcase of recursion.

+## Day 5

+Part 1, no real difficulty, just need to use 64 bits signed ints to store the numbers.

+For Part 2, we need to adapt the algorithm to work with ranges instead of numbers.
+Because there are too many numbers (seeds), we cannot just expand the ranges to number and use part 1.

+## Day 6
+Part 1, the distances follow a discrete [parabola](https://en.wikipedia.org/wiki/Parabola).
+To simply count the number of points it is easier to iterate but it ia probably quite possible to find an analytical solution.

+Part 2, as the numbers are much bigger here we need the analytical solution ;-).